This information will help you prepare for your sperm collection by testicular sperm extraction (TESE) procedure at

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to say and spell your name and date of birth many times.
 This is for your safety.
 People with the same or similar names may be having procedures on the same day.

 You will get general anesthesia (medication to make you sleepy) to put you to sleep during the procedure.
 Your doctor will make a very small incision (surgical cut) in your scrotum (the pouch of skin holding your testes).
 They will examine your testes using a tiny microscope and remove small pieces of tissue from your testes.
 Then, your doctor will close the incision with sutures (stitches).

 After Your Procedure

 You will recover in the Post Anesthesia Care Unit (PACU).
 When you are awake, you will be discharged home or brought back to your hospital room, if you are in the hospital for other reasons.

 You may have mild pain and tenderness in your scrotum for a few days.
-We will give you a prescription for pain medication.
-Take it as directed by your doctor
+You will get a prescription for pain medication.
+Take it as directed by your doctor.